 8) Remove the foil packets from the smoker or grill and cautiously open the foil to allow the steam to escape.
 Remove the slabs of rib tips from the foil and set them back on the smoker or grill.
 Cover the smoker or grill, and allow them to cook until the bark has firmed up and the slabs of rib tips are tender, approximately 15 minutes. se the “bend test” to check for doneness: just pick up the slab on one end with a pair of tongs and bounce them slightly.
 If they are ready, the slab with bow until the meat starts to crack on the surface.

 7) Serve.
 Remove the slabs of rib tips from the smoker or grill.
-Using a cleaver or sharp chef’s knife, cut the slabs into 1- to 3-inch pieces.
-Serve immediately with BBQ sauce.
+Using a cleaver or sharp chef’s knife, cut the slabs into 1- to 3-inch pieces like they do at Lem's in Chicago.